appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 - Use the [configured](#create-a-configuration-file) `values.yaml` file to install the Appcircle Helm chart to your Kubernetes cluster.

 :::caution
-Please note that the release name must be 18 characters or fewer.
+Please note that the **release name should be 18 characters or fewer**.
 :::

 ```bash